King in Black: Main plot

-Knull plans to control Dylan since he has the Symbiote codex, but Dylan fights back freeing Cyclops, Invisible Woman, Dr. Strange, Black Cat and the Human Torch.
-Doctor Strange morphs into a stronger form and together the heroes fight back against the symbiotes.
-Namor, Thor and Storm deal heavy damage, while Jean Grey immobilizes Knull with her psychic powers.
+Knull plans to control Dylan since he has the symbiote codex, but Dylan fights back.
+Jean Grey immobilizes Knull with her psychic powers.
 She sees Knull's past, and realizes that the God of Light (another name for the Enigma Force) is the one thing that can take down Knull before passing out.
 Silver Surfer arrives to where the Enigma Force is and frees it from the symbiotes.
 Knull reels in pain and Eddie Brock is chosen to be the new Captain Universe.